Seahorses - Room C15

 Our goal for the children is a relationship-based environment with peers, teachers, and families working together to enhance learning, create friendships, and promote positive outcomes.

 Hello, my name is Patrice Stover.
 I am very excited to be a part of your child’s learning experience.
 I approach teaching with a play-based philosophy as children learn by doing.
 I believe that all children are unique, having their own interests, needs, and learning styles.
 In our classroom, I will provide an environment that will stimulate, enrich, and create a foundation for future academics.
 I will also provide the children with age appropriate activities that encourage curiosity, discovery, and encourage problem solving; which will allow for individual growth and development of a positive self-image.
 My philosophy reflects the position of the National Association for the Education of Young Children (NAEYC).

 Just a little about me.
 I am a lifelong resident of Milan and have two children.
 My daughter is pursuing her PhD in clinical psychology and my son is a recent U of M graduate (Go Blue!!) with a degree in Environmental Engineering.
 I enjoy cooking, gardening, watching sports, and traveling with my friends and family.
-I have had the joy of working with preschoolers over the past twenty years, seventeen of those years here at Paddock.
+I have had the joy of working with preschoolers over the past twenty - three years, eighteen of those years here at Paddock.
 I have a bachelor’s degree from Madonna University, where I majored in Child Development.